bluemelov1/KomplRechnernetze/README.md

 ## Use cases
 For our proof of concept we choose some realistic use cases, where we provide the VyOS functionality by NixOS.
-While defining our goal we divided our use cases by komplexity.
+While defining our goal we divided our use cases by increasing komplexity.

 The first one rebuilds a DHCP server with three clients that automatically receive an ip-addresses.
 Additionally to the DHCP we configured a bonding interface between two NixOS systems.

 In the second scenario we configure a wireguard VPN which simulates a remote worker to be connected to an onsite network.

 The third scenario addresses the routing functionality of a VyOS device.
-Therefore we configure three routers automatically exchanging network topology information as autonomous systems.
+Therefore we configure three AS boder-routers exchanging network topology with their peers.

 Further description and explanation about the scenarios can be found in the according folders in this repository.
+[DHCP scenario](szenario1/dhcp/README.md) [Bonding scenario](szenario1/bonding/README.md) [VPN scenario](szenario2/README.md) [BGP scenario](szenario3/README.md)

 ## Approach